ModECI/Website/Community.md

 **November 19, 2020**

-Domain expert gathered to deliberate the impact an MDF could have on the cognitive science process-modeling community.
+Domain experts gathered to deliberate the impact an MDF could have on the cognitive science process-modeling community.
 Rich discussions solicited insightful feedback and cautionary tales from participants’ experiences, thus leading to a better-informed prototype for the ModECI MDF.

 <h3>ML/AI Focus Group Workshop</h3>